sebadorn/MLE/README.md

 ## Notes

-* Opera will switch engines from *Presto* to *Blink* (same as Chrome) at some point in 2013.
-This also means, that all Opera extensions won't work anymore.
-However, they plan on realising a tool to help with the conversion from OEX to the new extension format … or something like that.
-Well, if it is the same as a Chrome extension, there won't be much of a problem, since MLE already has that.
 * Firefox SDK automatically sets a min and max Firefox version number.
 That shouldn't be a problem if everyone keeps their browser up-to-date.
-If you want to change it, have a look at `addon-sdk-1.14/app-extension/install.rdf`.
+If you want to change it, have a look at `addon-sdk-1.17/app-extension/install.rdf`.